aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration_state.md

 ## Function `on_reconfig_finish`

-Called at the end of every reconfiguration to mark the state as "stopped".
-Abort if the current state is not "in progress".
+Called at the end of every reconfiguration to mark the state as &quot;stopped&quot;.<br/> Abort if the current state is not &quot;in progress&quot;.

 <pre><code>public(friend) fun on_reconfig_finish()<br/></code></pre>